Goat Words of Wisdom

 Every day we worked with our goats we learned that we had much more to learn about raising them.
 In the Spring of 2005, a pack of four dogs slaughtered 21 of our animals over a two week period.
 We were left with just seven young kids, six does and one buck.
 A different twist to the lesson learned during our very first experience with goats is that not only must the fence around your property hold your goats in, it must also keep dogs out.
 Another hard lesson learned about fencing and dogs is that your fencing must be tight enough to prevent your goats from putting their heads through it allowing the neighbor's dogs to rip off their ears.
 DO NOT count on your neighbors to do anything to control their dogs.
 They won't.

 In October of 2005, we introduced a registered, full blood, Boer buck, Ricardo, into our herd from Bedford Meadows Boer Goats in Waco.
 He was the rebirth of our goat farming enterprise.
 We now raise Boer Full Blood and American Purebred for breeding stock and show.

 We have adopted a different approach to herd management.
 Many breeders will change out their herd sires to avoid inbreeding.
 We have elected to keep multiple herd sires.
-We presently have four.
+We presently have three.
 Using this approach we are able to keep the best of our doelings as breeding does ending the inbreeding concern.